microo8/golymer/README.md

 ## define an element

-To define your own custom element, you must create an struct that embeds the `golymer.Element` struct.
-And then an function that is the constructor for the struct.
+To define your own custom element, you must create an struct that embeds the `golymer.Element` struct and a function that is the constructor for the struct.
 Then add the constructor to the `golymer.Define` function.
 This is an minimal example.:

 ```go
 type MyElem struct {